Home » Geologic Hazards » Hurricane Names

 Retired in 2021 and 2022

 In 2021, Hurricane Ida caused significant damages and fatalities.
 The same is true of Hurricanes Fiona and Ian in 2022.
 Out of respect for the people who suffered losses, these names were retired and will not be used again for tropical storms.
-A list of names that have been retired from 1979-2022 can be viewed on this page.
+No names were retired from the 2023 list.
+A list of names that have been retired from 1979-2023 can be viewed on this page.

 In 1978, meteorologists watching storms in the eastern North Pacific began using men's names for half of the storms.
 Meteorologists for the Atlantic Ocean began using men's names in 1979.
 For each year a list of 21 names, each starting with a different letter of the alphabet, was developed and arranged in alphabetical order (names beginning with the letters Q, U, X, Y and Z were not used).
 The first tropical storm of the year was given the name beginning with the letter "A," the second with the letter "B" and so on through the alphabet.
 During even-numbered years, men's names were given to the odd-numbered storms and during odd-numbered years, women's names were given to odd-numbered storms (see the table for recent name lists).